 We note the draft NPF4 document outlines that "consideration should be given to where a retail proposal will alleviate a lack of convenience goods/fresh healthier food and drink provision, especially in disadvantaged or remoter areas".
 Whilst this principle is welcome, rather than just simply consideration, we believe priority needs to be given to such outlets, which support and facilitate easy access to healthy, nutritious and sustainable food.
-This is particularly important in more disadvantaged areas where there is a higher prevalence of fast-food and non-healthy food outlets, where in many cases there can be as many as five times more of these outlets in the most deprived than in the least deprived communities20.
+This is particularly important in more disadvantaged areas where there is a higher prevalence of fast-food and unhealthy food outlets, where in many cases there can be as many as five times more of these outlets in the most deprived than in the least deprived communities.
+Adding health as a material planning consideration would help to address this.

-One area of particular concern for us that must be addressed through NPF4 for the planning system is that planning applications cannot currently be controlled on the basis of health21.
+One area of particular concern for us that must be addressed through NPF4 for the planning system is that planning applications cannot currently be controlled on the basis of health.
 It is currently the case in Scotland that clustering and density of hot food takeaways is controlled for other reasons, including anti-social behaviour and town centre viability, but crucially not for health reasons.
-Conversely in England, some planning authorities have done this on the basis of health by introducing appropriate policies and guidance.
-Local authorities and local health boards in Scotland are currently often frustrated by a perceived lack of power to control the density and position of hot food takeaways in their area.
+Alternatively, in England, some planning authorities have done this on the basis of health by introducing appropriate policies and guidance.
+In England, the Department for Health and Public Health England have acknowledged the importance of public health in local planning policy and, in 2017, published a toolkit, advising local authorities to use the legal system and planning laws to limit the growth of hot food takeaways.
+Conversely however, such guidance doesn't exist in Scotland, and local authorities in Scotland are currently often frustrated by a perceived lack of power to control the density and position of hot food takeaways in their area.

 Evidence from English local authorities demonstrates that the planning system can and has been used effectively to limit exposure to unhealthy food.
 One example is from Gateshead Council who were keen to control and limit the number of fast food takeaways in the area, as they had a much greater proportion of these takeaways per 1,000 of the population than the national average.
 To achieve this, they introduced a number of rules for where planning permission would not be granted.
 These included within a 400m radius of schools, where it would lead to clustering of these premises, and where the number of approved premises within a particular ward area already exceeds the UK national average per 1,000 of the population.
-As a result of these measures, in the year of their implementation, 3 applications were refused solely on the basis of one or more of these conditions22.
+As a result of these measures, in the year of their implementation, 3 applications were refused solely on the basis of one or more of these conditions.
 This highlights how, when health is a primary motivating objective, the planning system can be used effectively to create healthier food environments.